Forgot password

 Keep in mind that you can lose hold of a Corpse Part at any point while carrying it.
 This will always happen if you get knocked down or if the body part containing it gets broken or dismembered.
 As you can probably tell from all this, Corpse Parts are a high-risk, contested way of obtaining a Stand.
 The game basically announces them to the entire lobby, then forces the holder to survive long enough to cash them in.

-NOTE: Tusk Acts 1–3 are only obtainable at a small chance from the Left Arm Corpse Part
+NOTE: Tusk Acts 1–3 are only obtainable via a 10% chance roll when fusing with a Left Arm Corpse Part.

 Corpse Part spawn rates: